 After the known members of a class are colligated with the use of a conception, the second step of Whewell’s discoverers’ induction occurs: namely, the generalization of the shared property over the complete class, including its unknown members.
 Often, as Whewell admitted, this is a trivially simple procedure.
 Once Kepler supplied the conception of an ellipse to the observed members of the class of Mars’ positions, he generalized it to all members of the class, including those which were unknown (unobserved), to reach the conclusion that “all the points of Mars’ orbit lie on an ellipse with the sun at one focus.”
 He then performed a further generalization to reach his first law of planetary motion: “the orbits of all the planets lie on ellipses with the sun at one focus.”

 Thus Whewell’s philosophy of science cannot be described as the hypothetico-deductive view.
 It is an inductive method; yet it clearly differs from the more narrow inductivism of Mill.
-Whewell’s view of induction has the advantage over Mill’s of allowing the inference to unobservable properties and entities.
+Whewell’s view of induction has the advantage over Mill’s of allowing the inference to unobservable properties and entities, and for this reason is a more accurate view of how science works.
 (For more detailed arguments against reading Whewell as a hypothetico-deductivist, see Snyder 2006; Snyder 2008; McCaskey 2014).